privacy-scaling-explorations/zk-kit/CONTRIBUTING.md

 > When a new package is created or a new feature is added to the repository, the contributor will be added to the `.github/CODEOWNERS` file to review and approve any future changes to their code.

 > [!IMPORTANT]
-> We do not accept minor grammatical fixes (e.g. correcting typos, rewording sentences) unless they significantly improve clarity in technical documentation.
+> We do not accept pull requests for minor grammatical fixes (e.g., correcting typos, rewording sentences) or for fixing broken links, unless they significantly improve clarity or functionality.
 These contributions, while appreciated, are not a priority for merging.
-If there is a grammatical mistake, please feel free to message the team.
+If you notice any of these issues, please create a [GitHub Issue](https://github.com/privacy-scaling-explorations/zk-kit/issues/new?template=BLANK_ISSUE) to report them so they can be properly tracked and addressed.

 ## CI (Github Actions) Tests